OUI Lawyer serving Eastern and Central Connecticut, including Hartford, Tolland, Windham, New London, and Middlesex Counties

 “If this goes on my permanent record, could it impact my current or future employment status?”

-I’m J. Christopher Llinas, a former prosecutor and public defender with over 18 years experience tackling the tough cases.
-As an experienced lawyer in Worcester County for drunk driving charges, I will listen to the specifics of your drunk driving case and craft a defense that gives you the best possible outcome.
+J. Christopher Llinas at Llinas Law, LLC is a former prosecutor, public defender, and private defense attorney with over 19 years experience tackling tough cases.
+With that experience, he will listen carefully to the specifics of your drunk driving case, and work with you to craft a defense that attempts to provide you with the best possible outcome.

-Here are just a few broad examples of various defense strategies we may be able to pursue.
-Please keep in mind, that without knowing the details of your case, these may or not be relevant.
+Relative to these 4 key issues, there are a number of defense strategies, often technical, that we may be able to pursue.
+Please keep in mind, however, that without knowing the details of your case, these may or not be relevant.
+These issues may include:

 Traffic Stop – Was there a valid reason to stop your car?
 The police officer can only arrest you if there was a reasonable suspicion to believe that a traffic violation had occurred or a crime had been committed.